ccemeraldeyes/AndroidLunch/README.md

-This Will serve as our Readme File for our project including build instructions and usage notes.
+This will serve as our readme File for our project including build instructions and usage notes.